wwucla/gpt1/README.md

 # naive_decoder
-A naive decoder for next token/character prediction in colab
+A naive decoder for the next token prediction in Colab.
+* Language: PyTorch
+* Token: character (might be replaced with tokenizer later)
+* To be tested on Colab with free resources.